-If you need to get visas for your family to visit or stay with you in the UK while you're studying, this information will help you with how to apply.
+If you need to get visas for your family to visit or stay with you in the UK while you're studying at City St George's on a Student Route visa, this information will help you with how to apply.

-You can bring your husband, wife, unmarried partner and children (under 18) to the UK with you are in one of the following two situations:
+You can bring your husband, wife, unmarried partner and children (under 18) to the UK with you if:

-- If you are a government-sponsored student and studying a course at any level of six months or more.
+- you are a government sponsored student and are studying a course at any level of six months or more

 Further information can be found on the UKCISA website.